Diamond: Etymology, earliest use and composition discovery

 The name diamond is derived from ἀδάμας (adámas), 'proper, unalterable, unbreakable, untamed', from ἀ- (a-), 'not' + δαμάω (damáō), 'to overpower, tame'.
 Diamonds are thought to have been first recognized and mined in India, where significant alluvial deposits of the stone could be found many centuries ago along the rivers Penner, Krishna, and Godavari.
 Diamonds have been known in India for at least 3,000 years but most likely 6,000 years.

 Diamonds have been treasured as gemstones since their use as religious icons in ancient India.
 Their usage in engraving tools also dates to early human history.
-The popularity of diamonds has risen since the 19th century because of increased supply, improved cutting and polishing techniques, growth in the world economy, and innovative and successful advertising campaigns.
+The popularity of diamonds has risen since the 19th century due to increased supply, improved cutting and polishing techniques, growth in the world economy, and innovative and successful advertising campaigns.

 In 1772, the French scientist Antoine Lavoisier used a lens to concentrate the rays of the sun on a diamond in an atmosphere of oxygen, and showed that the only product of the combustion was carbon dioxide, proving that diamond is composed of carbon.
 Later, in 1797, the English chemist Smithson Tennant repeated and expanded that experiment.
 By demonstrating that burning diamond and graphite releases the same amount of gas, he established the chemical equivalence of these substances.

 Properties

 Diamond is a solid form of pure carbon with its atoms arranged in a crystal.
 Solid carbon comes in different forms known as allotropes depending on the type of chemical bond.
 The two most common allotropes of pure carbon are diamond and graphite.
 In graphite, the bonds are sp^{2} orbital hybrids and the atoms form in planes, with each bound to three nearest neighbors, 120 degrees apart.
-In diamond, they are sp^{3} and the atoms form tetrahedra, with each bound to four nearest neighbors.
+In diamond, they are sp^{3} and the atoms form tetrahedral, with each bound to four nearest neighbors.
 Tetrahedra are rigid, the bonds are strong, and, of all known substances, diamond has the greatest number of atoms per unit volume, which is why it is both the hardest and the least compressible.
 It also has a high density, ranging from 3150 to 3530 kilograms per cubic metre (over three times the density of water) in natural diamonds and 3520 kg/m^{3} in pure diamond.
 In graphite, the bonds between nearest neighbors are even stronger, but the bonds between parallel adjacent planes are weak, so the planes easily slip past each other.
 Thus, graphite is much softer than diamond.
 However, the stronger bonds make graphite less flammable.

 Diamonds have been adopted for many uses because of the material's exceptional physical characteristics.
 It has the highest thermal conductivity and the highest sound velocity.
 It has low adhesion and friction, and its coefficient of thermal expansion is extremely low.
 Its optical transparency extends from the far infrared to the deep ultraviolet, and it has high optical dispersion.
 It also has high electrical resistance.
 It is chemically inert, not reacting with most corrosive substances, and has excellent biological compatibility.